Kernel Parameters#

 mitigations=off

-Disables many security features for a dramatic increase in performance in some cases
+Disables many security features, resulting in an increase in performance in some scenarios.

 pcie_aspm=off

-Disable ASPM power management at the cost of slightly more power usage from the PCIe bus.
-Strongly recommended.
+Disables ASPM power management at the cost of slightly higher power usage from the PCIe bus.
+This setting is highly recommended when prioritizing performance.

 processor.max_cstate=0